-Late Pick-Up: A child who has not been picked up after the end of dismissal at 3:25 pm will be considered a late pick-up unless he/she is part of an afterschool program or is staying late at the request of a School staff member.
+Late Pick-Up: A child who has not been picked up 10 minutes after dismissal will be considered a late pick-up unless he/she is part of an afterschool program or is staying late at the request of a school staff member.

 Notifying the School: Staying late at work, running into car problems, or getting stuck in traffic are not excuses for picking up a student late.
 Parents/guardians are expected to make arrangements for their children to be picked up on time every day.
 That said, we do understand that there may be unpredictable situations that could cause a parent/guardian to pick up a student late on a given day.
-In these cases, we ask that a child's parent/guardian contact the School by phone to let the staff know that their child will be picked up late that day.
+In these cases, we ask that a child's parent/guardian contact the school by phone to let the Main Office Staff know that their child will be picked up late that day.